-Unfortunately, scientists have not yet figured out how to literally bottle the skin-flattering effects of a good night’s sleep, but radiance-boosting cosmetics (a.k.a. highlighters, strobing creams, luminizers) come pretty darn close.
-In just seconds, these illuminating cosmetics can make skin look glowy, vibrant, and well-rested — kind of like you’ve just applied an amazing Instagram filter, only you get to own the look IRL, not just in your photo gallery.
+While scientists have not yet figured out how to literally bottle the skin-flattering effects of a good night’s sleep, makeup for glowing skin (a.k.a. highlighters, strobing creams, luminizers) come pretty darn close.
+In just seconds, these illuminating cosmetics can make skin look glowy, vibrant and well-rested — kind of like you’ve just applied an amazing Instagram filter, only you get to own the look IRL, not just in your photo gallery.
 It’s no wonder radiance-boosting cosmetics are the secret weapons in the kits of most pro makeup artists.

-What is it: A cream highlighter has the same texture as a cream blush, only instead of delivering a pop of color, you get a serious strobe effect.
-Cream highlighters usually come in a few different shades: golden or champagne for warm skin tones.
-Pink or icy white shades for cool complexions.
+What it is: A cream highlighter has the same texture as a cream blush, only instead of delivering a pop of color, you get a serious strobe effect.
+Cream highlighters usually come in a few different shades: golden or champagne for warm skin tones, pink or icy white shades for cooler complexions.

 Who needs it: Creams are a go-to texture for normal-to-dry skin.
-Not too wet, and not too dry, “they mimic the skin's texture and give the most natural glow,” says Ciucci.
+Not too wet and not too dry — they mimic the skin's texture and give the most natural glow.

-What is it: With the thin consistency of a serum or a liquid foundation, this type of radiance-booster gives skin more of a dewy, luminous look.
+What it is: With the thin consistency of a serum or a liquid foundation, this type of radiance-booster gives skin more of a dewy, luminous look.
 But don’t mistake its thin texture for weakness; liquid highlighters tend to be highly concentrated cosmetics compared to other types.

 How to use it: For an all-over glow, mix a small dollop with your foundation or tinted moisturizer in the palm of your hand.
-Blend, and then apply to skin.
-Or, use the liquid highlighter spot treat: Once you’ve applied your foundation, apply it to the high spots on the face using a brush or your fingertips.
-Again, you don’t want to layer a liquid luminizer over powder.
+Blend and then apply to skin.
+Or, use the liquid highlighter spot treat: Once you’ve applied your foundation, apply the highlighter to the high spots on the face using a brush or your fingertips.
+Don’t layer a liquid luminizer over powder.
 The two formulas don’t play well together.

 Who needs it: Because it’s technically a cream, sticks work best on normal to dry skin.

 How to use it: Straight from the stick, swipe it right onto those high points of the face.
-Then tap with your fingertips to blend the creamy highlighter into your skin, says Ciucci.
+Then tap with your fingertips to blend in the formula.

 Who needs it: Powder highlighter is a good choice for anyone with oily to normal skin.
-It won’t make naturally dewy skin look greasy, and it won’t disappear minutes after you apply it to your face.
-Skip this formula if you have a dry complexion.
-Powder tends to call attention to flaky skin—not exactly something that you want to highlight.
+It won’t make naturally dewy skin look greasy, nor will it disappear minutes after you apply it to your face.
+Skip this formula if you have a dry complexion because it sometimes calls attention to flaky areas.